Advice for Artists, Makers & #BadassCreatives

 We also talk about PR or public relations because at the end of the day search engine optimization has a lot to do with how other websites link to you and how other websites share your stuff online.
 A big piece of that, especially as an artist or a maker, is getting your stuff featured by blogs, newspapers or magazines.
 In this online workshop I share some ways that you can do that.

-DIY SEO for E-commerce has a lot of useful information, delivered via 10 short videos plus some bonus materials.
-The core group of the 10 videos is about an hour and a half long.
+DIY SEO for E-commerce has a lot of useful information, delivered via 10 short videos.
+All together, it is about an hour and a half long.

 It’s not this huge course that’s going to take you weeks to learn.
 You can spread it out over a few weeks if you want and watch it on your lunch breaks or while you’re eating your breakfast.
 You can also watch it all at once.